Skip to main content

 • the IP provisions under the Terms and conditions (from now T&C) of the license with the service provider.

-Depending on the above-mentioned aspects, copyright over works developed with generative AI may belong:
+As a result of those variations, copyright over works developed with generative AI may belong:

 • To the creators of the algorithm who retain ownership over the works created by their algorithm